-Books, audios, magazines, and music CD’s may be checked out for for two weeks.
+Books, audios, magazines, and music CD’s may be checked out for for three (3)weeks.
 A $.10 per day fee is charged for overdue materials with a $5.00 limit.

-Videos may be checked out for two days with a limit of three videos per household.
+Videos may be checked out for three (3) weeks with a limit of three videos per household.
 A $1.00 per day fee is charged for each overdue video.

 Damage or lost materials will be assessed the list price.